CrhissJS/test-solvo/README.md

 # Solvo Global Shopify Extension Suite 🛍️

 This monorepo contains the **complete migration and enhancement** of legacy tracking and UI logic from the Shopify Order Status Page and Post Purchase Page to modern Checkout Extensibility extensions using React + TypeScript.
+It includes three Checkout UI extensions built using the Shopify CLI

 > 🧪 Built as a technical challenge for **Solvo Global**.

+---

+## 📦 Extensions Developed

+- **Checkout Page + Thank You Page Extension** (`solvo-ext-checkout`)
+- **Post Purchase Extension** (`solvo-ext-postpurchase`)
+- **Order Status Extension** (`solvo-ext-orderstatus`)

+Each extension is modular, well-documented, and simulates functionality from legacy Shopify script integrations.

 ---